amora479/website/content/course/bju/content/cps230/labs/lab1.md

 ## Getting Started

-0. Make sure you have installed Visual Studio 2017 (the Community Edition is sufficient) as well as the [Build Tools](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017).
+0. Make sure you have installed Visual Studio 2017 (the Community Edition is sufficient, when installing make sure you check `Desktop Development with C++`) as well as the [Build Tools](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017).

 1. [Recommendation] Create a new folder to contain all your Lab 1 work (you could name it, e.g., "lab1")